pmkruyen/dearscholar/app/filestructure.md

 |q0_intervaltype| type of the measurement inteval|Currently, only weeks are supported (*w*), contact the main author to discuss the implementation of other options.|
 |q0_interval| time interval between measurement occassions |a discrete number > 0|

 *Note*.
-If you change settings during a project, change the module structue, reformulate questions, etc., the setup value in this table should be reset to 0 in order to let DearScholar update on respondents' devices.
+If you change settings during a project, change the module structure, reformulate questions, etc., the setup value in this table should be reset to 0 in order to let DearScholar update on respondents' devices.

 ### pinStructure
 An empty table with the following columns: